 It is common for businesses who pay their employees bi-weekly to have wages as an accrued liability.
 This is because a period of pay might extend into the following accounting month or year.

 Having good knowledge and control of your business’s finances is vital.
-When using the accrual form of accounting, you should always make sure that your liabilities are in check.
-Business owners can often run into deep financial trouble if they can’t account for their liabilities.
+When using the accrual form of accounting, you should always make sure that you have accrued all expenses in the correct time period.

 FAQs on Accrued Liabilities

 Accrued liabilities are normally listed on a business’s balance sheet as current liabilities.
-These are then adjusted at the end of an accounting period.
+These are then adjusted in the subsequent accounting period.

 As you are owing money, accrued liabilities are counted as a form of business debt.